Involutive Markov categories and the quantum de Finetti theorem: Representability and the quantum de Finetti theorem

 \end{theorem} \begin{proof} We first construct a candidate de Finetti object $QA$ for these pictures and then prove that it indeed has the required properties.
 The fact that it is naturally isomorphic to the state space object $SA$, as indicated in the second part of the claim, is then clear by \cref{thm:QA_SA}.

 Let us equip the Kolmogorov power $A_\N$ with the seminorm

-Then by exchangeability, it is clear that for every finite permutation $\sigma$, the elements of the form $x - \opm{A_{\sigma}}{}(x)$ have norm zero.
-We now define $QA$ as the quotient of $A_\N$ by the nullspace $\mathcal{N}_{QA}$ of this seminorm.
+This is finite since exchangeable states are positive unital, and hence contractive by \cref{prop:pu_bounded}.
+As a supremum of seminorms, it is therefore a seminorm.
+By exchangeability, it is clear that for every finite permutation $\sigma$, the elements of the form $x - \opm{A_{\sigma}}{}(x)$ have seminorm zero.
+We now define $QA$ as the normed vector space given by the quotient of $A_\N$ by the nullspace $\mathcal{N}_{QA}$ of this seminorm.
 In particular, this choice makes the projection map $A_\N \rightsquigarrow QA$ invariant under finite permutations.